hairlesshobo/jack-tools/md/rju-udp.md

 DESCRIPTION
 -----------
-jack-udp is a UDP audio transport mechansim for JACK.
+rju-udp is a UDP audio transport mechansim for JACK.
 The send mode reads signals from a set of JACK input ports and sends UDP packets to the indicated port at the indicated host at a rate determined by the local JACK daemon.
 The recv mode reads incoming packets at the indi-